tinygo-org/tinygo-site/content/getting-started/windows.md

 - You must install the "BOSSA" flashing utility first.
 You can download it from https://github.com/shumatech/BOSSA/releases/download/1.9.1/bossa-x64-1.9.1.msi

-- During the installation, many sure that you choose to put it into `c:\Program Files`.
+- During the installation, make sure that you choose to put it into `c:\Program Files`.
 The default in the installer will not work correct, you must choose `c:\Program Files`.

 - After the installation, you must add BOSSA to your PATH: